thunlp/Prompt-Transferability/Prompt-Transferability-2.0-latest/README.md

 For a complete list of arguments, please refer to `Prompt-Transferability-2.0-latest/prompt_hub/training_args.py` and HuggingFace `transformers.training_arguments` for more details.

 #### Step 2: prompt training
 Then we start training a soft prompt. (_Optional_)You can pass in parameters to overwrite the default configurations in the arguments you passed in.
-This framework supports all datasets and some backbone models (`Bert`, `Roberta`, `GPT`, and `T5 v1.1`), currently.

 ```python
 # Optional arguments to overwrite default parameters